decentrawise/eosio-token-inherit/README.md

 - contracts/ - test contract directory

+- thirdparty/ - thirdparty contracts to be used as base for our contract

 - tests/ - tests specs

 - scripts/ - helper scripts for running nodeos locally